sunnyxrxrx/AI2603_AIFundamentals_ChineseChecker/README.md

 python play.py --triangle_size xx --checkpint 0 [--render_mode human]
 ```
 - Triangle size is default to 2.
-- For RL opponent, a pretrain model trained on size 2 board is provided, you can import it by changing line 35 into
+- For RL opponent, a pretrain model trained on size 2 board is provided.
+You can import it by changing line 35 into
   ```python
   rl_baseline_policy = load_policy(
         os.path.join(